 Both the hypothesis that the hippocampus encodes spatial relationships, and the hypothesis that it encodes scenes, predict that the hippocampus might, under some circumstances, be critical for contextual conditioning.
 For example, if a rat receives tone-shock pairings in a distinct environment, it may subsequently show 'fearful' reactions to the tone (discrete CS conditioning) and also the environment (contextual conditioning).
-Indeed, hippocampal lesions often interfere with contextual conditioning (Phillips & LeDoux, 1992).
-However, animals may use contextual informa-
+Indeed, hippocampal lesions often interfere with contextual condi-